 Mammatus clouds are some of the most unusual and distinctive clouds formations with a series of bulges or pouches emerging from the base of a cloud.
 The shape of mammatus formations can vary widely; from the classic protruding shape, to a more elongated tube hanging from the cloud above.

 How do mammatus clouds form?

 Mammatus clouds are usually formed in association with large cumulonimbus clouds.
-Typically turbulence within the cumulonimbus cloud will cause mammatus to form, especially on the underside of the projecting anvil as it descends to lower levels.
+Typically, turbulence within the cumulonimbus cloud will cause mammatus to form, especially on the underside of the projecting anvil as it rapidly descends to lower levels.
 This reverses the usual cloud-forming process of upward growth, making for an uneven cloud base.